- Great all-rounder

 PUMA Deviate Nitro 2 is stable

 The width of the sole can affect stability.
-In this case, the shoe has a width at the heel of 92.3 mm, which is wider than the average (89.5 mm) and this might have contributed to the overall stable feel runners have reported.
+In this case, the shoe has a width of 92.3 mm at the heel, which is wider than the average by 2 mm.
+This might have contributed to the overall stable feel.

 Not afraid of the dark

 The Deviate Nitro 2 sports two different reflective elements: one at the forefoot and another one, very large, positioned at the heel.
 This makes the shoe visible at night.